ewitulsk/PismoProtocol/frontend/README.md

 # Pismo Protocol - DeFi Perpetuals Trading DEX

-A decentralized exchange for trading synthetic perpetual contracts on the Sui blockchain.
+A decentralized exchange for trading perpetual contracts on the Sui blockchain.

 ## Overview

-Pismo Protocol is a DeFi platform that allows users to trade synthetic assets, manage vaults, and earn yield.
+Pismo Protocol is a DeFi platform that allows users to trade perpetuals, manage vaults, and earn yield.
 The platform consists of three main pages:

 1. **Home Page**: Landing page with links to the Trading Platform and Vault Management
-2. **Trading Page**: Interface for trading synthetic assets with a price chart
+2. **Trading Page**: Interface for trading perpetuals with a price chart
 3. **Vault Page**: Interface for managing collateral and positions

 ## Prerequisites